-Erasmus Bennett was a horse breeder and importer of fine horses.
-He built his elegant 7,500 square foot Victorian home in 1887 at the cost of $60,000.
-Unfortunately for Mr. Bennett, he experienced financial hardships and had to sell the home.
-The state of Kansas acquired it and the furnishings for the bargain price of $26,000.
 Over the years the house was not well maintained.
 In 1960 the south portico collapsed in a heavy snowstorm.
-The failing condition of the Bennett house coincided with the generous gift by Madge Overstreet MacLennan of Cedar Crest.
+The failing condition of the Bennett house coincided with the generous gift by Madge MacLennan of Cedar Crest.

 The MacLennan’s decided that upon their deaths the house would be offered to the state of Kansas for use as the governor’s residence.
 According to the will, if the state of Kansas turned it down the house would be offered to the city of Topeka for use as a library or museum.
 Failing that plan, the house and land would be sold and the profits evenly divided between Washburn University and the Jane C. Stormont Hospital and Training School for Nurses, Inc., of Topeka.

-When Mrs. MacLennan died in 1955 the poor condition of the Bennett mansion was a concern for legislators.
+When Madge MacLennan died in 1955 the poor condition of the Bennett mansion was a concern for legislators.
 Some believed a new residence was in order.
 Not without debate, the legislature accepted Mrs. MacLennan’s gift of Cedar Crest and the 244 acres in 1957.
 The land was named MacLennan Park.
 Included in the gift were 1,500 books that remain in the home’s library.
-In 1962 Republican Governor John Anderson was the last family to reside in the Bennett mansion and the first to reside in Cedar Crest.
+In 1962 Republican Governor John Anderson and his family were the last to reside in the Bennett mansion and the first to reside in Cedar Crest.
 The home underwent an extensive $4.3 million remodeling project that was completed in 2000.

 Cedar Crest’s history could have taken a very different turn in 1936.
-When the Alfred Landon family decided to continue making Topeka its home after Landon's term as governor expired, Mrs. Theo Landon started looking for a suitable residence.
+When Alfred Landon's family decided to continue making Topeka its home after Landon's term as governor expired, Theo Landon started looking for a suitable residence.
 She approached Madge MacLennan about purchasing her home.
-Mrs. MacLennan responded that she couldn't think of anyone she would rather sell to but that she couldn't accept the Landon's offer and that someday they would understand why.
-Mrs. Landon guessed the reason why Mrs. MacLennan refused her offer, but Mrs. MacLennan never gave her a personal explanation.
+MacLennan responded that she couldn't think of anyone she would rather sell to but that she couldn't accept the Landon's offer and that someday they would understand why.
+Theo Landon guessed the reason why MacLennan refused her offer, but she was never given a personal explanation.

 Entry: Cedar Crest